2023 State Guide to Scattering Ashes - Texas Edition

 Below are some of the most popular scattering urns offered by funeral homes nationwide.

-Urns for Scattering
+Urns for Scattering in Texas

 There are two leading types of scattering urns currently available: one made from bamboo and the other from paper.